Like a Virgin (song): Background and synopsis

 The music video for "Like a Virgin" was directed by Mary Lambert, who had previously worked with Madonna on "Borderline"; it was filmed on location in Venice and New York at a cost of $150,000, "way more than we'd ever spent on a video" according to Warner Bros. creative director Jeff Ayeroff.
 Shooting in Venice was Lambert's idea, as "[Madonna] singing in a gondola was the most outrageous thing I could think of".
 The visual interspersed footage of the singer as "a knowing virgin", dressed in a white wedding dress, with scenes of her "strutting" throughout Venice in a "sluttish getup".
 Also present are a male lion wandering through the streets, and a man in a lion's mask.
 Madonna herself explained the concept: "[Mary] wanted me to be the modern-day, worldly-wise girl that I am.
 But then we wanted to go back in time and use myself as an actual virgin"; she also recalled that, at one point, she was "leaning against this pillar with [the lion's] head in my crotch [...]
 I thought he was going to take a bite out of me".

 It begins with Madonna getting off a boat at the Brooklyn Bridge.
 The setting then moves to Venice, where a "flirtatious" Madonna watches the lion walk through the streets; she then walks to the beat of the music.
-Later on, the singer is seen walking through a "fairytale castle" dressed in a "virginal" white wedding gown.
-These scene are interspersed with shots of Madonna dancing suggestively on a gondola.
+Later on, the singer is seen walking through Ca' Zenobio degli Armeni, a "fairytale castle" dressed in a "virginal" white wedding gown.
+These scenes are interspersed with shots of Madonna dancing suggestively on a gondola.
 Towards the end, the singer meets a man wearing a lion mask who carries her into a bed.
 In the final shot, the couple rides off together in a gondola, and the video ends with the New York skyline.

 "Like a Virgin" was added to MTV on the week of November 10, 1984.
 In 1986, the song's performance from the Madonna Live: The Virgin Tour release was published as a video and nominated for Best Choreography at the MTV Video Music Awards.
-Five years later, the performance from the Madonna: Truth or Dare documentary was also released as a music video and received nominations at the 1991 MTV Video Music Awards.
+Five years later, the performance from the Madonna: Truth or Dare documentary was also released as music video and received nominations for Best Female Video and Best Choreography at the 1991 MTV Video Music Awards.
 The official video can be found on Madonna's video compilations The Immaculate Collection (1990), and Celebration: The Video Collection (2009).